 In August 2015, the MHA extended the term of the team to August 2016.

-The GT Nanavati Commission which was appointed by the Indian government in May 2000 stated in its 2004 report (PDF) that what had initially began as an angry outburst soon turned into an organised carnage.
+The GT Nanavati Commission, which was appointed by the Indian government in May 2000, stated in its 2004 report (PDF) that what had initially begun as an angry outburst soon turned into an organised carnage.

-The commission reported that there was credible evidence against local leaders and workers of then ruling Congress party.
+The commission reported that there was credible evidence against local leaders and workers of the then-ruling Congress party.

 However, no recommendations were made for further action against many of them.

 “As a result of not recording separate FIRs, not recording statements of witnesses and not investigating the cases properly, it has now become difficult for the commission to make any recommendation against many of the persons who have been named by the witnesses,” the report read.

 Following political pressure, the CBI was later asked to reinvestigate some of the cases, after which it registered seven cases.